Kong/terraform-provider-konnect/docs/resources/gateway_plugin_acme.md

 Optional:

-- `auth_method` (String) Auth Method, default to token, can be 'token' or 'kubernetes'. must be one of ["token", "kubernetes"]
+- `auth_method` (String) Auth Method, default to token, can be 'token' or 'kubernetes'. must be one of ["kubernetes", "token"]
 - `auth_path` (String) Vault's authentication path to use.
 - `auth_role` (String) The role to try and assign.
 - `host` (String) A string representing a host name, such as example.com.